Since tabletops are exposed to stains and moisture, you must seal them with a strong sealant. So, how to finish a tabletop with polyurethane?

 4. Apply An Undercoat (Optional)

-If the tabletop was made from hardwood or porous wood like Oak, it’s better to seal the tabletop with a shellac-based washcoat.
-This is to stop the wood from over-absorbing the polyurethane finish.
-Wait 2 hours for the undercoat or washcoat to fully dry before applying polyurethane.
+If the tabletop is made from hardwood wood like Oak, seal the tabletop with a shellac-based washcoat.
+This is to stop the wood from over-absorbing the sealant.
+Wait 2 hours for the undercoat or washcoat to fully dry.

 How Long Does Polyurethane Last On Table Tops?

-Here are expert tips to make your polyurethane finish last longer:
+Here are a few things you can do to make the finish last longer:

-- Wipe and clean stains off of the polyurethane finish immediately they occur.
+- Wipe and clean stains off the finish immediately after they occur.

-- Buff and repair polyurethane scratches with a scratchfix pen.
+- Buff or repair polyurethane scratches with a PU Scratchfix pen.

 - Don’t use harsh cleaners while cleaning it.

 In summary, you can finish a tabletop with oil, water, or exterior polyurethane.
 All you need to do is, clean the surface, sand it, remove imperfections, paint (optional), and apply the polyurethane.